johnboyes/santander-cycles/README.md

 ```
 SLACK_WEBHOOK_URL=put_your_slack_webhook_url_here
 BIKEPOINT_API_URL=https://api.tfl.gov.uk/bikepoint
-BIKEPOINT_COMMON_NAMES=Abbey Orchard Street, Westminster;Abbotsbury Road, Holland Park
+BIKEPOINT_NAMES=Abbey Orchard Street, Westminster;Abbotsbury Road, Holland Park

 ```
 * `SLACK_WEBHOOK_URL` use the URL provided by the [Slack webhook](https://api.slack.com/incoming-webhooks) you set up in the "Getting Started" section above.

-* `BIKEPOINT_COMMON_NAMES` - You can keep the defaults to get up and running initially.
+* `BIKEPOINT_NAMES` - You can keep the defaults to get up and running initially.
 Then you can replace the defaults provided with a semi-colon separated list of the [docking station names](BIKEPOINTS.md) that you would like to be notified about.
 (The last entry in the list does not need a semi-colon after it but will work fine either way.)

 Then: